anhnguyendepocen/quant-geo/01-Lesson.md

 * Meta cognitive: You will recognize the potential of data science and some of its limitations.
 You will be able to identify reasonable statistical inferences.
 You will gain an appreciation for the importance of open-source science.

-I expect you to have some understanding of basic statistical concepts like mean, standard deviation, and correlation.
+I expect you to have an understanding of basic statistical concepts like mean, standard deviation, and correlation.
 Everything you will do in this class will be done using R/RStudio.

 There is _no required textbook_.
-You are responsible for working through and understanding the code that will be given during each lesson.
+You are responsible for working through and understanding the code that will be available on Canvas before each lesson.

 ### Grading Policies